sonnylaskar/Competitions/HackerEarth/Predict Lanes from LIDAR data/README.md

 ```
   sumOfDistanceFromLeft = Sum of all distances towards Left
   sumOfDistanceFromRight = Sum of all distances towards Right
-  r_sumOfDistanceFromLR  = Rati of the above two
+  r_sumOfDistanceFromLR  = Ratio of the above two
   int_distLR = Intersection between the distances in left and right
   latCounter = Unique Count of latitude after rounding off to 4 digits
   lonCounter = Unique Count of longitude after rounding off to 4 digits